SumiSastri/react-api-jam/docs/api-calls/api-ajax-calls-react.md

 The first render is with the initial state and when state is mutated, the component is re-rendered with the new updated statte.

-State management tools deal with this differently (Redux/ Mobx) but fundamentally the components consume the API data and state changes when the component requires some state change
+State management tools deal with this differently (Redux/ Mobx) but fundamentally the components consume the API data and state changes when the component requires some state change.

+An API call is a synonym for an AJAX call [https://daveceddia.com/ajax-requests-in-react/]

 # Class-based components